dstreev/workload_scheduler_analysis/analysis/queries/analysis_14.md

 ### Application DELAYS greater than 10 secs.

-This report shows the average delays for application that took more than 10 secs to launch.
+This report shows the average delay for applications that took more than 10 secs to launch.

 It groups the details by 'day', 'application type', and 'queue'.